However, we’ve put together some easy and classic rock ukulele songs to play on the ukulele here.

 In my opinion, not listing Tom Petty’s songs in the list of classic rock songs means an incomplete list.

 This song runs using a simple chord progression.
-It is a fantastic starter song if you have a previous idea about the Em chord use.
+It is a fantastic starter song if you have a previous idea about the Em chord.

 Changing the position of the offbeat cord is the hardest part.
-Keep on your practice along with the recording as long as you can’t do it.
+Keep on practicing along with the recording as long as you can’t do it.

 Tutorial